 A. Awareness Campaigns

-Awareness campaigns sit the highest level of your marketing funnel.
+Awareness campaigns sit at the highest level of your marketing funnel.
 And for many businesses starting their Facebook advertising, an Awareness campaign might not be the right place to start especially if you have small budgets.
 However, there is certainly use and value in awareness campaigns.
-For example, if you are fashion brand or an FMCG business that heavily relies on your brand awareness as part of your growth marketing strategy and let’s say you want to break into a new demographic (age group, country, etc.), an awareness campaign is the right choice.
+For example, if you are a fashion brand or an FMCG business that heavily relies on your brand awareness as part of your growth marketing strategy and let’s say you want to break into a new demographic (age group, country, etc.), an awareness campaign is the right choice.

-An awareness campaign is about showing your Ads to people who are likely to recall your brand and measuring how many people recall your brand / ad after two days of seeing the ad.
+An awareness campaign is about showing your Ads to people who are likely to recall your brand and measuring how many people recall your brand/ad after two days of seeing the ad.

 A reach campaign is focused on maximising